 Helping Nursing Home Abuse Victims And Their Families

-When people entrust nursing homes with the care of their elderly loved ones, they believe that they will receive the kind of gentle care they deserve in their final years.
+When people entrust a nursing home with the care of their elderly loved one, they believe that they will receive the kind of gentle care they deserve in their final years.
 However, the reality all too often is just the opposite.
 Victimization of the elderly in these facilities is a tragic occurrence.
 If a family member has suffered while in the care of a nursing home, please contact Mark L. Karno & Associates, LLC for a free case evaluation.
 Call us today at 312-574-3362.

 Our attorneys are dedicated to seeking justice for those elderly who suffer neglect, abuse and other injuries at the hands of their caregivers.

 Click on each of the headings below to reveal information about what kinds of injuries could befall your loved ones in an assisted living situation.

 We understand that discovering that your elderly loved one was a victim of a slip-and-fall accident because of the inattention of the nursing home staff is stressful for your family.
 We can take the stress out of your legal case against the nursing home while you focus on getting your loved one properly cared for.

 When we investigate a slip-and-fall case, we examine all the circumstances surrounding the incident, including:

 - Lack of supervision of your loved one

 - Environmental factors